ETS-Android2/BookPortal/README.md

 How many times have to struggled to find that one particular notes(pdf) from the whatsapp ?
-Amid the pandemic there is  need for an efficient median to share course materials such as notes, syllabus among the students, Last year i made an Android App for which i recieved 3rd place in National level Mobile app developmenet competition organized by VIDYAVARDHAKA COLLEGE OF ENGINEERING.
+Amid the pandemic there is  need for an efficient median to share course materials such as notes, syllabus among the students, i made an Android App for which i recieved 3rd place in National level Mobile app developmenet competition organized by VIDYAVARDHAKA COLLEGE OF ENGINEERING.

 This app allows the students to share pdf material amongst the class